By Amy Gorin, MS, RDN

 Yup, the green stuff boasts protein—you get 2 grams per ounce.
 Add spirulina to a smoothie for a pop of color!

 Soy is a complete plant protein, meaning that it contains all the essential amino acids.
-Think tofu, edamame, and tempeh!
+When thinking about soy products, go for tofu, edamame, and tempeh!
 You get 7 grams per 3 ounces.
+This means they're a good source of protein.
 I love baked tofu!

 This all-plant protein grain has 8 grams of protein per 1 cup of cooked grains.
 It's a great plant food, and I love adding it to a salad!